ytsaurus/ytsaurus/yt/docs/en/_includes/api/js-wrapper.md

     });

-This can be useful for displaying the loader (you can count how many active queries there are) and for logging errors when requesting the API.
+This can be useful for displaying the loader (you can count how many active queries there are) and for logging errors occurring on API requests.

 ## Commands